 Anyone can enter the event!
 Whether you are an elite athlete, club runner, gym member, or simply someone who enjoys a social walk or jog.
 With the choice between a 5km or a 10km, this is the perfect event to test yourself before the winter and spring major classic events or simply complete your first fun run.

 There are two drink stations on the 10k course; the first at approximately the 2km mark and the second at the 5km mark.
 One drink station is available on the 5k course at the 2km mark.
 All drink stations will have water only.
-(Drink station locations are subject to changes on the 2017 course)
+(Drink station locations are subject to change on the 20120 course)

 St John Ambulance teams will be located along the course at various locations.
 If you are feeling unwell, please report to the nearest official or medical personnel as soon as possible.
 If you see any fellow participant/s in distress, please report the incident to the nearest course official or St John Ambulance team member.
 If it is an emergency, please dial ‘000’ and report the exact location of the incident.